floschl/pysamosa/README.md

 - SAMOSA+ [3]
 - CORAL [4,5]

-In addition, FF-SAR-processed S6-MF can be retracked using the zero-Doppler beam of the SAMOSA2 model and a specially adapted $\alpha_p$ LUT table, created by the ESA L2 GPP project [7].
+In addition, FF-SAR-processed S6-MF data can be retracked using the zero-Doppler beam of the SAMOSA2 model and a specially adapted $\alpha_p$ LUT table, created by the ESA L2 GPP project [7].
 The application of the FF-SAR-processed data has been validated in [5].

 Not validated (experimental) features: